Veterans, Degree Programs and International Students

 - All International Students MUST be able to pass and hold a Class II FAA Medical Examination.

-- All International Students MUST train on an M-1 Student Visa.
+- All International Students MUST train on an M-1 Student Visa (unless conducting training under Part 61 with an H-Visa or Perm.
+Res.
+Status.)

 - All International Students MUST purchase a Medical/Accident Insurance Policy for the length of time they are in flight training at Veracity Aviation.